 David Ruebain: Pro-Vice-Chancellor (Culture, Equality and Inclusion)

-David Ruebain became Pro-Vice-Chancellor for Culture, Equality and Inclusion at the University of Sussex in Autumn 2021.
-He has strategic responsibility for all aspects of Culture, Equality and Inclusion at the University, including progressing work on race equity, LGBTQ+ advancement and dignity and respect.
-He will work alongside interim Pro-Vice-Chancellor for Culture, Equality and Inclusion, Professor Kevin Hylton, who will remain at Sussex until early 2022.
+David was appointed Pro-Vice-Chancellor for Culture, Equality and Inclusion at the University of Sussex in Autumn 2021.
+He has strategic responsibility for all aspects of Culture, Equality and Inclusion at the University, including dignity and respect.
+David is Professor of Culture, Diversity and Inclusion in the School of Law, Politics and Sociology and he is the University’s Free Speech Officer, and provides oversight of academic freedom and freedom of speech within the life and operation of the University.

-His previous experience includes advising the FA Premier League on equalities issues, consulting at Equality Works (EW Group) and holding the post of Chief Executive of Advance HE’s Equality Challenge Uni.
-He is a Visiting Professor of Law at Birkbeck College and is also a consultant to Black Thrive Global, which seeks to address the impact of systemic racism on Black communities.
+He is a qualified solicitor (currently non-practising) and specialised in education, equality and human rights law and practice.
+His previous experience includes Chief Executive of Advance HE’s Equality Challenge Unit and Director of Legal Policy at the Equality & Human Rights Commission.
+He is a Visiting Professor of Law at Birkbeck College, a member of the Advisory Board to the EW Group, an adviser to the Premier League and a consultant to Black Thrive Global, which seeks to address the impact of systemic racism on Black communities.

 David is a past winner of RADAR’s People of the Year Award for Achievement in the Furtherance of Human Rights of Disabled People in the UK.
 He has also been named as one of the 25 Most Influential Disabled People in the UK by Disability Now Magazine.